rosell-dk/picoQuery/README.md

 <h3>Roadmap</h3>
 Features planned for 0.3:
 - More API: jQuery.noConflict(), .after(), .before(), .closest(), .eq(), .insertAfter(), .insertBefore(), .offset(), .remove(), .replaceWith(), .text(), .prependTo() - and probably more.
-Please let me know if there is a method you would like to see included
 - Improved compatibility of .append(), .appendTo, and .prepend()
 - build id will change.
 Right now, the selected methods are encoded with 4 bits (0-f).
 It will be increased to 6 bits in order to get even shorter URLs.
 - CDN.
 Not just full versions - ALL combinations! (a pull server).
 It will probably be on URLs like these: https://cdn.picoquery.com/picoquery0.2-A2fa0.min.js.
 I will also allow URLs like these: https://cdn.picoquery.com/picoquery0.2-addClass-css.min.js.
 That is: You can specify the build options directly in the URL, so you don't have to go to the builder in order to add a feaure.
-- picoQuery no longer cowardly steps aside when $ is already defined.
-It now overwrites $ like jQuery, and like in jQuery, you can get $ restored with jQuery.noConflict().
-The philosophy behind this is that picoQuery should behave exactly like jQuery, so they can be used interchangably (which is required for the jQuery fallback to work)
+- picoQuery now defines window.jQuery, and overwrites if it exist.
+Also, picoQuery no longer cowardly steps aside when $ is already defined.
+Like in jQuery, you can get $ restored with jQuery.noConflict().
+The philosophy behind this change is that picoQuery should behave exactly like jQuery, so they can be used interchangably.
+This ensures that swapping between jQuery and picoQuery really is just a matter of changing the library and also ensures that there will be no unpleasant surprises when picoQuery falls back to jQuery.

 The supported api for 0.3 will be:
 .addClass(), .after(), .append(), .appendTo(), .attr(), .before(), .children(), .click(), .clone(), .closest(), .css(), .each(), .empty(), .eq(), .filter(), .find(), .first(), .focus(), .get(), .hide(), .html(), .insertAfter(), .insertBefore(), jQuery.noConflict(), .keyup(), .map(), .next(), .offset(), .on(), .parent(), .prepend(), .prependTo(), .prev(), .ready(), .remove(), .removeAttr(), .removeClass(), .text(), .trigger()

 Features planned for 0.4:
+- Even more API!
+Please let me know if there is a particular method you wish to be included

+Features planned for 0.5:
 - Option to granularly downgrade functionality for each method.
 If you know you never use certain signatures/features of a method, you can deselect the signature/feature in order to get size down.
 It will also be visible when there are features that picoQuery does not support.
 - Possibility to see the code that will be generated for each method, depending on what sub-functionality are selected
 - Browser tests.
 I will apply for a free "open source" account on browsershack.com
 - picoQuery.com and the CDN must run on HTTPS

-Features planned for 0.5:
+Features planned for 0.6:
 - Optionally optimize library for execution speed rather than gzip size.